-Proposal of the subject.
-Invocation.
-Apology.
-Allegorical electription of Memory.
-Appeal to her assistance.
-The story begun.
-Retrospect of the former part of the voyage.
-The ship arrives at Candia.
-Ancient state of that island.
-Present state of the adjacent tiles of Greece.
-The season of the year.
-Character of the master and his officers.
-Story of Palemon and Anna.
-Evening described.
-Midnight.
-The ship weight anchor and departs from the haven.
-State of the wasther.
-Morning, Situation of the neighbouring shores.
-Operation of taking the Sun's Azimuth.
-Description of the vested as seen from the land.
+Proposal of the subject-Invocation-Apology-Allegorical description of Memory-Appeal to her assistance-The story begum-Retrospect of the former part of the voyage-The ship arrives at Candia-Ancient state of that island-Present state of the adjacent isles of Greene-The season of the year-Character of the master and his officers-Story of PALEMON and ANNA-Evening described-Midnight-The ship weighs anchor and departs from the have-State of the weather-Morning-Situation of the neighbouring shores-Operation of taking the sun's azimuth-Description of the vessel as seen from the land.

-The scene is near the city of Candia; and the Time about Four Days and a Half.
+The SCENE is near the city of Candia; and the TIME about four days and a half.